BitcoinSchema/1sat-ordinals/ordfs.md

 #### Deploying a stream

-1. Split the file into chunks sized for your inscription limits.
+1. Split the file into chunks sized for your inscription limits (1 MiB bodies are a practical default).
 2. Mint chunk 0 as a 1-sat inscription with the public content type (and optional `stream=ordfs` parameter).
 3. Transfer/reinscribe the same ordinal for each subsequent chunk with type `ordfs/stream` and the next bytes (order is spend order).
 4. Point clients at `/1sat/ordfs/stream/{firstChunkOutpoint}` (or an outpoint mid-chain if you only need a suffix — walk starts from the requested outpoint).

 If a middle chunk is missing from the store, the stream stops or errors when that spend cannot be loaded — same instance-scope rules as content.

+#### Reference mint (`@1sat/actions`)

+The TypeScript SDK’s `inscribe` action can build this layout for you.
+Opt in explicitly — it does not stream by size alone:

+- `stream: true` — multi-tx stream with **1 MiB** chunk bodies
+- `streamChunkSize: N` — same, with custom body size (implies stream)

+Without either flag, a single-transaction inscription is used (subject to the action’s max single size).
+Stream outputs are tagged with `sha256:<content-hash>` and `stream-i:<index>` for wallet bookkeeping.
+See [Libraries](Libraries.md) and [1sat-sdk](https://github.com/b-open-io/1sat-sdk).

 ## Names and payments